SantiagoBH/5G-SA-Network-with-Open5gs-and-srsRAN/README.md

 The theoretical implications of this study lie in the validation and evaluation of implementing a 5G network using open-source technologies in a virtualized environment.
 This will provide additional information and insights into the performance and feasibility of this solution compared to traditional approaches to 5G network implementation.
-In practical terms, the results of this study may have significant implications in the mobile communications industry by offering a more flexible, scalable, and cost-effective alternative for deploying 5G networks."
+In practical terms, the results of this study may have significant implications in the mobile communications industry by offering a more flexible, scalable, and cost-effective alternative for deploying 5G networks.